 Simple carbohydrates have either been stripped of their fiber through manufacturing or are naturally low in fiber to begin with.
 Because of this, the body metabolizes them more quickly.
 Examples of simple carbohydrates are: granulated sugar, corn and maple syrups, honey, molasses, fruit juices, soda, white bread and white pasta.
 Naturally occurring sugars like lactose, found in milk products, and fructose, in fruit juices are also referred to as simple carbohydrates.

 So, remember to include whole grain bread and cereals at breakfast and consider adding legumes to your salads or choose a bean based soup or vegetarian chili at lunch.
-Use the ChooseMyPlate method and fill half of your plate at dinner with fruits and vegetables, and whole grains such as brown rice, bulgur, or whole-wheat pasta at dinner.
+Use the ChooseMyPlate method and fill half of your plate at dinner with fruits and vegetables, and whole grains such as brown rice, quinoa, bulgur, or whole-wheat pasta at dinner.
 Select fresh fruits for desserts.
 Good snack choices include fresh or dried fruit, a whole grain granola bar, or hummus with vegetable sticks or whole grain crackers.
 For more tips about how to eat healthy, make sure to check out ChooseMyPlate.